EasyRPG/buildscripts/wii/README.md

 ### Prequisites:

-- Install devkitPPC, libogc, libfat-ogc and gamecube-tools.
+- Install devkitPPC, libogc, libfat-ogc, gamecube-tools and wii-cmake.
   (Environment variables `DEVKITPRO` and `DEVKITPPC` need to be set)

 ### Local build process: